-Smartphone users, are you in search for longer battery life?
+Smartphone users, are you in search of longer battery life?
 Then you’ve come to the right place.

 If you have owned a phone for more than a year, you will most likely have noticed that the battery doesn’t seem to last as long compared to when the phone was brand new.
 While fast charging technologies keep our phone full of juice, the lack of replaceable batteries causes the lithium-ion battery within our phones to slowly deteriorate.
 Unless you can afford to buy a new phone every time the battery starts to age, then, unfortunately, this is inevitable.
 Although, there are steps you can take to lengthen the battery life on your smartphone.